Oblivion Access

-Oblivion Access is the second studio album by rapper Lil Ugly Mane.
+Oblivion Access is the second studio album by American rapper Lil Ugly Mane.
 It was self-released via Bandcamp on December 18, 2015, with a vinyl release by Ormolycka Records.
 Released with the intent to be the final Lil Ugly Mane studio album, it stood as such until the release of Volcanic Bird Enemy and the Voiced Concern (2021).

+Legacy

+Oblivion Access Festival, on which Lil Ugly Mane performed multiple times, was named after this album.

+Oblivion Access Demo and Improvised Source Material

+On December 18, 2023, Lil Ugly Mane released OBLIVION ACCESS DEMO AND IMPROVISED SOURCE MATERIAL, containing demo versions of songs in original Oblivion Access and noise session from which sounds were used in Oblivion Access.
+This release also contains demo versions of songs released under the name Bedwetter in Vol. 1: Flick Your Tongue Against Your Teeth and Describe the Present.